Alvin76/YoshuFridge/README.md

 # YoshuFridge aka Fridge-O-matic

-## WHAT
+## Goal
- Wouldn't it be grand to have an app the records your personal fridge inbentory and helps you optimize it as you use up your ingredients?
+ Wouldn't it be grand to have an app the records your personal fridge inventory and helps you optimize it as you use up your ingredients?
  Well that is what Fridge-o-matic plans to do!
 Help you save time, increase your cullinary creativivty and prevent food waste!